FoxDawg/Medi8.Net/README.md

 ### Contribution

-Feel free to raise issues, discussions in this repository for bugs, feature requests.
+Feel free to raise issues and discussions in this repository for bugs and feature requests.